 Every year we conduct a nationwide art competition for children 5-15 years old.
 The topic is the African Penguin and the aim is to inform the public about the threats they face in the wild.

-Enjoy some selected art work by clicking here!
+Enjoy some selected art work from 2022, that our selection committee loved, by clicking here!